jestlandia/password-genesis/README.md

   python unicode_password.py 20 -ldsm -ms 3
   ```

-## 🔒 Security

-This tool generates strong and complex passwords, contributing to better security in your digital life.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome.
 Feel free to check [issues page](https://github.com/jestlandia/password-genesis/issues) for open issues or submit a new one.

-## ⭐ Show your support

-Give a ⭐️ if this project helped you!